The next CERT class will be held in 2016.

 The Community Emergency Response Team (CERT) is an

-all-risk, all hazard program training people to be better prepared to respond to emergency situations in their communities.
+all-risk, all-hazard program training people to be better prepared to respond to emergency situations.
 CERT members give critical support to first responders in emergencies; provide victim assistance; organize volunteers; and collect disaster information to support “first responder” efforts.

-CERT training classes take place from 7 p.m. - 10 p.m. over a nine-week period.
-Specialized training given during the classes include:
+CERT training classes take place from 7 p.m. - 9 p.m. over a nine-week period.
+Specialized training given during the classes includes:

 - Disaster preparedness

 - Severe weather

 - Treating life-threatening injuries

 - Light search and rescue

 - Fire suppression

 - Team organization